NalleBerg/LinuxSystemViewer/README.md

 `--debug-logger` option to the packaging script (not enabled by default).

 One-liner examples
-- Default (build and package for DEB/RPM):
+- Default (build and package for DEB):

 ```bash
 ./makeit.sh